fossi-foundation/fossi-foundation.github.io/_posts/2017-02-16-tensilica-day-riscv-munich.md

 had some great discussions.
 Please find my slides [here](https://speakerdeck.com/wallento/the-state-of-open-source-processors-and-open-source-silicon).

-Another great thing is I can announce an event organized by us in Munich, Germany, on March 23:
+As another great update we announce an event organized by us in Munich, Germany, on March 23:
 [Open Source Silicon with RISC-V](/riscv-munich).
 Krste Asanovic will speak about [RISC-V](http://riscv.org), Rob Mullins and Alex Bradbury